 The higher the number, the greater the movement.
-There is no tremendous difference between species, so no matter what type of wood it is, a 1/2 inch expansion gap around the room should suffice for any wood floor.
+There is no tremendous difference between species, so no matter what type of hardwood it is, a 1/2 inch expansion gap around the room should suffice for any solid hardwood floor.

 Does Engineered Wood Flooring Expand?

 Hardwood Floors Magazine and Purdue University experimented using a sample of solid oak and engineered wood flooring.
 You can read the details of the experiment in the article, Expansion of Solid and Engineered Rift White Oak Flooring with Increase in Moisture Content.